raidenMEI10/content-chatbot/README.md

 ## Zendesk Content Embedding

-This repository includes an enhancement to the LangChain chatbot project, introducing the `create_embedding_zendesk` feature.
+This repository includes an enhancement to the LangChain chatbot project, introducing the `create_embeddings` for Zendesk feature.
 This functionality utilizes the Zendesk API to retrieve website content and construct a Faiss knowledge base for improved chatbot responses.

 ### How it Works